raphaelkieling/loyalty-serverless-tests/README.md

 For sure i deleted the handle.js and init work in the nestjs project.
 The main folder for serverless is `presentation/lambda`

 1 - The serverless framework is simple to deploy and test.
 I've been problems using next because in local using `SLS invoke local -f <myFn>` it's work but I have some problems using relative paths in the cloud.

+2 - I resolved the problems using some plugins like:
+- serverless-plugin-typescript
+- serverless-plugin-optimize
+- serverless-offline